bevyengine/bevy-website/content/foundation/meeting-minutes/bevy-in-pixel-eagle-marketing/index.md

 ![Pixel Eagle Marketing vote](pixel-eagle-marketing.png)

+**Proposal:** Francois Mockers proposes:

-**Proposal:** François wants to start offering Pixel Eagle as a paying service to other users.
+> François wants to start offering Pixel Eagle as a paying service to other users.
+>

-He is asking if the foundation will allow him to use Bevy name and logo in Pixel Eagle marketing material and use example / screen recordings / screenshots of how Pixel Eagle is used for Bevy to demonstrate features.
+> He is asking if the foundation will allow him to use Bevy name and logo in Pixel Eagle marketing material and use example / screen recordings / screenshots of how Pixel Eagle is used for Bevy to demonstrate features.

-**Proposed by:** Francois Mockers

 **Votes:** Yes by Alice Cecile, Rob Swain, Carter Anderson, James Liu.
 Francois Mockers abstains.